jesusej/ProfileCard/README.md

   }
 ```

-Also I used used `background-image` for the card and it turned out to be better that I expectd (I originally wanted to use a normal image for the card by HTMl and it didn't work well).
+Also I used used `background-image` for the card and it turned out to be better that I expected (I originally wanted to use a normal image for the card by HTMl and it didn't work well).

 ```css
   .card{